 On any Bologna itinerary, there’s plenty to explore.
-Bologna is full of rich history, high-tech developments, and some of the finest dining in Italy, thanks to its rich food history including its namesake Bolognese pasta.
+Bologna is full of rich history, high-tech developments, and some of the finest dining in Italy, thanks to its rich food history, including its namesake Bolognese pasta.

-Bologna also boasts an interesting mix of hard-working high-tech locals, super-rich opera-goers and politically-edgy change-makers.
-Bologna’s unique culture & aesthetic has given rise to many nicknames including La Grassa (the fat one), alluding to its famous penchant for fine, rich foods, and La Rossa (the red one) in homage to it’s left-leaning politics and its terracotta medieval buildings.
+Bologna also boasts an interesting mix of hard-working high-tech locals, super-rich opera-goers, and politically-edgy change-makers.
+Bologna’s unique culture & aesthetic has given rise to many nicknames, including La Grassa (the fat one), alluding to its famous penchant for fine, rich foods, and La Rossa (the red one) in homage to its left-leaning politics and its medieval terracotta buildings.